ClintWinter/laravel-fresh/README.md

 ## Project Environment

 ### Dependencies

-With git working, clone the project into your project folder.

 We still need composer, PHP, MySQL, etc. Let's figure out how to get all that: